London phone booth souvenir shop

 If the tin is as important as the biscuits, head to Harrods.
 Their biscuits are tasty, and the tins always feature lovely designs.
 The last one I purchased there doubled as a wind-up music box.

-For something less grand, but still well loved by friends and family, head to the local grocery.
+For something less grand, but still well loved by friends and family, head to the local grocery store.
 Cadbury chocolate is available everywhere and comes in many varieties not common in the US.
-You can also just wander through the snacks and pick up an assortment of items that look tasty or potentially strange (prawn cocktail crisps anyone?)
+You can also just wander through the snacks and pick up an assortment of items that look tasty or potentially strange (prawn cocktail crisps anyone?).

 14. Tea

 When it comes to tea in England, Twinings is the popular choice.
-Their flagship store at 216 Strand in London has been there since 1706.
+Their flagship store in London has stood in the same place since 1706.
 The shop is long and narrow, filled on both sides with many tea varieties.
 Head to the back for tea tasting and gift sets.

 Fortnum & Mason also have a well-earned reputation for tea.
 In their Piccadilly shop, you can have afternoon tea and purchase a wide variety of tea and snacks all in the same stop.
 For a fancy option, check out the tea hampers.
 These come with a variety of tea and snacks packaged beautifully in a wicker picnic basket.